 When you sign up to enroll with the Veterans Health Administration, the eligibility of your health care status needs to be verified.
 On the basis of the specific eligibility of your status after verification, you’ll be assigned to a priority group.
 Currently, the groups range in priority from number 1 to number 8.
 The highest precedence for assistance is Group 1.
-However, the same care are attainable to all enrolled veterans.
+However, the same care are attainable to all veterans who have done enrollment in VA Health care.

 One may also try to obtain care through the Veterans Health Administration by completing an application regarding health benefits.
 This application form might be obtained by calling, visiting or writing any Veterans Administration health care facility or veterans benefits office.
 Additional health care information in regards to the VA and an application form is available on the official VA Health website.
 A significant feature of enrollment tries to choose the proposed VA care facility where people can find out a way to receive primary health care.